meuhlang/meuh/site/docs/guide/index.md

 ## Your first program

-This is the revisited tradional first program :
+This is the revisited traditional first program :

 ```swift
 func main() {